-Having identified the treatment and control groups, I then collected turnout data for both groups at the city and district level.
-To start, I turned to the California Elections Data Archive (CEDA), a joint project of the Center for California Studies and the Institute for Social Research (ISR) at the California State University, Sacramento, and the office of the California Secretary of State, for vote counts.
-This dataset is an archive of vote totals at the city and district level for California elections dating back to 1995, which provided me with the numerator for turnout data.
-To fully calculate turnout rates, however, I had to find a measure to quantify the denominator: potential voters in a given jurisdiction.
+To collect the turnout data at the city level, I used city-wide vote totals and district-level returns when relevant from the California Elections Data Archive (CEDA), a joint project of the Center for California Studies and the Institute for Social Research (ISR) at the California State University, Sacramento, and the office of the California Secretary of State.
+This dataset is an archive of vote totals at the city and district level for California elections dating back to 1995, which provided the numerator for aggregated turnout data across the electoral jurisdiction in question.
+Having obtained both vote totals and CVAP estimates, I was able to calculate turnout rates at the city and district level for the 23 pairs of cities in my sample.